AdamCSmithh/html-tags/readme.md

 It's just a couple of JSON files that can be used in any environment.

-It intentionally leaves out obsolete tags.
+It intentionally leaves out all obsolete tags.

 ## Install